 Based on my research and work, I have developed the following definition of critical thinking:

 Critical thinking is self-directed, rational thought that produces accurate conclusions.
 Those who think critically support their arguments with evidence and avoid emotional influences and creativity.
 Critical thinking is an “always on” habit that is developed over time through practice.

 In design, critical thinking skills are essential as designers are increasingly expected to produce evidence-based work that will meet stakeholder objectives.
 Considering how dry that sounds, it stands that learning experiences to teach critical thinking could be equally as dry and analytical.
-I don’t think it should be so, and in my classes at Miami University and The University of North Texas I have designed and operated engaging learning experiences that challenge students to switch roles from that of designer into that of user.
-My research has led to my conclusion that critical thinking is far closer to behavior than it is to analytical process, so practicing it through experiences inside and outside the classroom/studio are effective approaches for growing these skills.
+I don’t think it should be so, and in my classes at Miami University and The University of North Texas, I have designed and operated engaging learning experiences that challenge students to switch roles from that of the designer into that of the user.
+My research has led to my conclusion that critical thinking is far closer to behavior than it is to the analytical process, so practicing it through experiences inside and outside the classroom/studio are effective approaches for growing these skills.